-But let all who take refuge in You be glad, Let them ever sing for joy; And may You shelter them, That those who love Your name may exult in You.
-For it is You who blesses the righteous man, O LORD, You surround him with favor as with a shield. -Psalm 5:11-12
+But let all who take refuge in you rejoice;

+let them ever sing for joy,

+and spread your protection over them,

+that those who love your name may exult in you.

+For you bless the righteous, O LORD;

+you cover him with favor as with a shield.

+-Psalm 5:11-12